alexrivadeneira/i2js/outline.md

 console.log(true === false);
 ```

-We can comma separate out entries we are sending to the console:
+We can comma separate entries we are sending to the console:

 ```
 console.log(1, 2, 3);